peat-platform/peat-android-sdk/Readme.md

 This module will build the SDK for any instance of PEAT once it can access its REST endpoints. )**

-Replace IP_ADDRESS/HOST with either the hostname or IP address of the server hosting the PEAT platform ege localhost or dev.peat-platform.eu.
+Replace IP_ADDRESS/HOST with either the hostname or IP address of the server hosting the PEAT platform ege localhost or dev.peat-platform.org.

 2) sh build-android-sdk.sh IP_ADDRESS/HOST